sunpy/sunpy/docs/guide/units-coordinates.rst

 --------------

-All functions in SunPy that accept or return numbers associated with physcial quantities accept and return `astropy.units.Quantity` objects.
+All functions in SunPy that accept or return numbers associated with physcial quantities accept and return `~astropy.units.Quantity` objects.
 These objects represent a number (or an array of numbers) and a unit.
 This means SunPy is always explicit about the units associated with a value.
-Quantities and units are powerful tools for keeping track of variables with physical meaning and make it straightforward to convert the same physical quantity into different units.
+Quantities and units are powerful tools for keeping track of variables with a physical meaning and make it straightforward to convert the same physical quantity into different units.

 In this section of the guide we will give a quick introduction to `astropy.units`